Bremen High School (Bremen, Indiana)

-Bremen Senior High School is a public high school located in Bremen, Indiana.
+Bremen Senior High School is a public high school located in Bremen, Indiana, United States.
 It opened in 1901.

 History

 Bremen has had four different school buildings.
 The first one was a wood-frame building on the north side of town at the corner of Montgomery and Bike.
 It then got replaced with a brick building on the same lot.
 In 1939, a new high school was built at a cost of $250,000.
 In 1962 the present high school was built.
 Sixteen years later in 1978, the high school was expanded to include a media center, auditorium, choir and band center, swimming pool, and additional gymnasium.

 Athletics

 Bremen has a football team dating back to the early 1900s but it was discontinued in 1907 due to risk of serious injuries.
 The school added football again in 1954.

 The Bremen football team won the State Championship in 1989(A) and 1994(AA).
 The softball team won state in 2019(AA).

+Bremen student Payton Ballinger is a competitive armwrestler.
+Payton won the world championship in the "Junior U-15 Men Right-78 kg" category at the 5th IFA World Armwrestling Championship held in Baku, Azerbaijan, in October 2025.